ariakerstein/ariakerstein.github.io/_posts/2020-05-07-lego-ai-requirements-doc.md

 tags:
   - prd
 ---

 <!-- wp:heading {"level":1} -->
 <h1>Problem </h1>
 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>Parents have accumulated many lego sets over years.
-But the instructions are missing or kids tire of building a set (typically only once).
-Often times pieces go missing.
+<p>Parents accumulate many lego sets over years.
+Over time the instructions get lost, pieces scatter, and kids tire of building the sets (which they'll do typically once).
 What to do with all these legos?
-There are great additional lego sets that can be built with those items if only the right instructions were handy. </p>
+Throw them in a giant bin.
+But there are many lego sets that can be built with those parts - if only the right instructions were handy. </p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":1} -->